Caldwell County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended, even if you are later found not guilty in criminal court.
-Don't delay!
+- What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+The length of the suspension will depend on whether you took a breath or blood test and whether you have any prior DUI convictions.

 Automatic License Suspension